sisso/rust-mud/docs/forums.md

+# Inputs handling and commands

+All inputs can be parsed and validated on request, but all actions and modifications should happens in the event loop.
+Very similar what would be expected when using Specs.

+- How to deal with double validation? when accept the command and when execute it?
+Borring?

+# Actions

+Currently Actions and commands are part of Mob.
+Where Command is what it should be doing, and Action is what is doing.

+A similar design is used by ship when navigate.

+When new kinds of things appears and could share same actions, like "extract" resources from a Extractable, by a player or by a Vehicle.
+How should it be modeled?

+A new Action system?
+Vehicle.Command?

 # Obj removal and referencing

 When a obj is removed many references can be leaking like, avatar_id, item_id, owner_id, parent, chield, etc.